demersdesigns/baseplate/README.md

 a.
 Open up the terminal and type `ruby -e "$(curl -fsSL https://raw.github.com/Homebrew/homebrew/go/install)"`
 b.
 Use homebrew to install Node, which includes NPM `brew install node`
 2. Make sure that Node.js, and NPM are installed.
 To verify this, you can type `which node` and `which npm` into the command line.
 If you get an installation error, you may need to set the owership of the /usr/local folder to the current user.
 If so: run `sudo chown -R $USER /usr/local`
-3. Install the Livereload Chrome extension from the link above.
-4. From the command line, CD into the directory where you pulled this repo and run `$ npm install`, which will download all of the Gulp dependencies listed above into a node-modules folder.
+3. From the command line, CD into the directory where you pulled this repo and run `$ npm install`, which will download all of the Gulp dependencies listed above into a node-modules folder.
 This may take a minute or two to complete.
-5. From the command line, type in `gulp watch` to fire up the Gulp instance.
+4. From the command line, type in `gulp` to fire up the Gulp instance.
 If you get an error, you may need to install Gulp globally.
 To do this type `npm install gulp -g` into the command line.
 When this completes, try tying in `gulp watch` into the command line once again.
-6. In Chrome, open up the HTML file you want to work with.
-You don't need to be running MAMP unless there are PHP, database, or other back-end dependencies.
-7. In Chrome, click the Livereload extension button in the upper right hand side of the browser to activate it.
-The center of the icon should fill in with black.
+5. This process should open up a new browser window with your site in it.
+In the console, you will see both a local and an external URL that your site is available for viewing from.
-8. You should do all of your edits to the HTML, SCSS, JS, and HTML within the **assets** folder, which will compile out production-ready files to the **dist** directory.
-You should then see the updates you made reflected in the browser without reloading.
+7. You should do all of your edits to the HTML, SCSS, JS, and HTML within the **assets** folder, which will compile out production-ready files to the **dist** directory.
+You should then see the updates you made reflected in any of the browsers you have opened your site in without the need to reload.